 I know most muffin recipes say to fill the cups ¾ full but I filled them to the top to get that nice muffin dome.

-As for the dark chocolate, use good quality chocolate.
+As for dark chocolate, use good quality chocolate.
 Dark chocolate bars are always best but if you must, you can use semisweet chocolate chips.
-If you want those chocolate puddles on the top, save a couple of chunks and place them on top of the muffins.
+If you want those chocolate puddles on top, save a couple of chunks and place them on top of the muffins.

 Bake the strawberry dark chocolate muffins until a toothpick inserted in the center comes out clean and let them cool completely on a wire rack.

 I could not have been more excited about these muffins.
 One bite and I was in love.
 I had to give away most of the muffins so I wouldn't devour all of them but now...I'm sad that I did...